 Moment Of Inertia Of A Sphere

-Nov 18, 2025 · 10 min read
+10 min read

 Think about pushing a door open.
 It’s easier to push near the handle, furthest from the hinges (the axis of rotation), than it is to push right next to the hinges.
 This is because the moment of inertia depends not only on the object's mass but also on how that mass is distributed relative to the axis of rotation.
-This article will delve into the specifics of calculating the moment of inertia of a sphere, a fundamental shape in physics with broad applications, from understanding planetary motion to designing rotating machinery.
+This article will walk through the specifics of calculating the moment of inertia of a sphere, a fundamental shape in physics with broad applications, from understanding planetary motion to designing rotating machinery.

 Main Subheading